Henrik Wikström

 Lars Henrik Wikström (born 1963) is a Swedish songwriter and music producer.
 He has entered the Eurovision Song Contest as a composer for Sweden in 2006 with the song "Invincible".
 The song was performed by Carola Häggkvist and placed 5th in the final.

+Wikström grew up in Skellefteå.
+In high school, he wrote and recorded a rock opera called Selecta, which was recorded on a LP.
+He later toured to Stockholm with two performances and studied in Piteå Academy of Music.

 Henrik is a veteran of the Melodifestivalen competition, the Swedish preselection for the Eurovision Song Contest, having written 34 songs between 1983 and 2017.